hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 /path/to/myfile
 ```

-This can very really nice when compared to the `basename` function, which can also strip file extensions.
+This can very really nice when compared to the `basename` function, which can also a strip file extension.
 However, `basename` also strips path information.
 You may have a case where you have a full path and filename, but you don't want to strip the path information, but rather just the extension.

 ### Remove the longest match from the end

 We have discussed removing the shortest match from the end of a string, but we can also remove the longest match from the end of a string and the syntax for this is:

 ```
+# DON'T RUN
 echo ${variable_name%%substring_to_remove}
 ```